-Southwest Wastewater Treatment Plant
+Southwest Clean Water Plant

 The combination of these four phases of construction is now capable of continually treating 42.5 million gallons per day of Springfield's wastewater and 100 million gallons per day for shorter periods.
 The average daily flow at this time is approximately 30 million gallons per day.
-The SW Treatment Facility, in accordance with the Clean Water Act, is governed by the Environmental Protection Agency (EPA) and locally by the Missouri Department of Natural Resources (MoDNR) through the National Pollutant Discharge Elimination System permit program to ensure a high quality of water being discharged into the water ways.
+The SWCWP Facility, in accordance with the Clean Water Act, is governed by the Environmental Protection Agency (EPA) and locally by the Missouri Department of Natural Resources (MoDNR) through the National Pollutant Discharge Elimination System permit program to ensure a high quality of water being discharged into the water ways.
 The plant is designed to produce an effluent which can be discharged into Wilson's Creek without having any negative environmental impact on the river water quality.The plant is staffed 24 hours per day, 365 days per year, by 43 operation, maintenance, and laboratory personnel.
 The plant removes approximately 70,000 pounds of pollutants from the wastewater per day before it is discharged.
-The Wastewater Laboratory, located at the SWTP, provides 70,000 analyses each year for regulatory reporting, plant operational controls and industrial billing, as well as for the industrial pretreatment and storm water programs.
-The SWTP conducts approximately 25 tours a year for College, High School/Jr High School, Industries, and other organizations.
+The Wastewater Laboratory, located at the SWCWP, provides 70,000 analyses each year for regulatory reporting, plant operational controls and industrial billing, as well as for the industrial pretreatment and storm water programs.
+The SWCWP conducts approximately 25 tours a year for College, High School/Jr High School, Industries, and other organizations.

-The SWTP is in the process of upgrading the facility to maintain the most energy, economically, and environmentally efficient processes to continue to meet the high quality standards for the water ways of the Ozarks.
+The SWCWP is in the process of upgrading the facility to maintain the most energy, economically, and environmentally efficient processes to continue to meet the high quality standards for the water ways of the Ozarks.